ppy/osu-wiki/news/2026/2026-04-05-osutaiko-world-cup-2026-round-of-16-recap.md

     </audio>
 </div>

-A brand new artist has made their first appearance in osu! world cups.
-Electronic composer [OLDUCT](https://osu.ppy.sh/beatmaps/artists/535) has released [Buy Now!](https://osu.ppy.sh/beatmapsets/2527043#taiko/5582858) for the osu!taiko World Cup 2026.
+A brand-new artist has made their first appearance in osu! world cups with the release of [Buy Now!](https://osu.ppy.sh/beatmapsets/2527043#taiko/5582858) by [OLDUCT](https://osu.ppy.sh/beatmaps/artists/535).
 Mapped by [miyagishima](https://osu.ppy.sh/users/8027517) and serving as the NM2 slot of the pool, this map combines 1/4, 1/6 and 1/9 snaps for a challenging rhythm experience.
 The beautifully crafted storyboard by [Kafka](https://osu.ppy.sh/users/9148291) and [Initial_D](https://osu.ppy.sh/users/8382535) adds the cherry on top.

-Please check out the **showcase video** below, to relive the magic moment of it's release!
+Please check out the showcase video below in case you missed its livestream reveal!

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/Dhuwobw8px4" frameborder="0" allowfullscreen></iframe>